Creativity: Definition

 In a summary of scientific research into creativity, psychology professor Michael Mumford wrote, "We seem to have reached a general agreement that creativity involves the production of novel, useful products."
-In psychologist Robert Sternberg's words, creativity produces "something original and worthwhile".
+Similarly, in psychologist Robert Sternberg's words, creativity produces "something original and worthwhile".

-Authors have diverged dramatically in their precise definitions beyond these general commonalities: social geographer Peter Meusburger estimated that over a hundred different definitions can be found in literature.
-One definition given by Dr. E. Paul Torrance in the context of assessing an individual's creative ability is "a process of becoming sensitive to problems, deficiencies, gaps in knowledge, missing elements, disharmonies, and so on; identifying the difficulty; searching for solutions, making guesses, or formulating hypotheses about the deficiencies: testing and retesting these hypotheses and possibly modifying and retesting them; and finally communicating the results."
+Authors have diverged dramatically in their precise definitions beyond these general commonalities: social geographer Peter Meusburger estimated that over a hundred different definitions can be found in the literature.
+One definition given by Dr. E. Paul Torrance in the context of assessing an individual's creative ability is "a process of becoming sensitive to problems, deficiencies, gaps in knowledge, missing elements, disharmonies; identifying the difficulty; searching for solutions, making guesses, or formulating hypotheses about the deficiencies: testing and retesting these hypotheses and possibly modifying and retesting them; and finally communicating the results."

 Philosophy professor Ignacio L. Götz, following the etymology of the word, argued that creativity is not necessarily "making".
 He confined it to the act of creating without thinking about the end product.
 While many definitions of creativity seem almost synonymous with originality, Götz also emphasized the difference between creativity and originality.
 Götz asserted that one can be creative without necessarily being original.
 When someone creates something, they are certainly creative at that point, but they may not be original in the sense that their creation is not something new.
-However, originality and creativity can go hand-in-hand.

 Creativity in general is usually distinguished from innovation in particular, where the emphasis is on implementation.
 Academics and authors Teresa Amabile and Michael Pratt defined creativity as the production of novel and useful ideas and innovation as the implementation of creative ideas, while the OECD and Eurostat stated that "innovation is more than a new idea or an invention; an innovation requires implementation, either by being put into active use or by being made available for use by other parties, firms, individuals, or organizations."
-Therefore, while creativity involves generating new ideas, innovation is about transforming those ideas into tangible outcomes that have practical applications.
-The distinction is critical because creativity without implementation remains an idea, whereas innovation leads to real-world impact.

 There is also emotional creativity, which is described as a pattern of cognitive abilities and personality traits related to originality and appropriateness in emotional experience.

+From an interdisciplinary point a view, creativity can serve to increase neuronal connectivity, cognitive and emotional coherence as well as social cohesion.
+In this respect, creativity can help people cope with despair, hate and violence.